Photo credit: Marc Campos

-My current book project, The Rape Racket: The Financial Logic of Civil Sexual Violence Litigation (under advance contract with the University of California Press), reveals how the civil legal system’s financial logic – the belief that money is the appropriate remedy to harm – complicates sexual violence victims' ability to file, win, and benefit from lawsuits.
+My current book project, The Price of Justice: Money and the Limits of Sexual Violence Lawsuits, is forthcoming with University of California Press (June 2026).
+In it, I show how the civil legal system’s construction of money as the appropriate remedy for harm complicates sexual violence victims' ability to file, win, and benefit from lawsuits.
 This work builds on my earlier fieldwork in a rape crisis center, where I examined how stakeholders, including activists, nonprofit professionals, healthcare providers, and police, navigate complex and sometimes contradictory ideas about gender-based violence in order to support victims.

 My research appears in Criminology, Law & Society Review, Social Problems, and Theory and Society, among other venues.
 I received my Ph.D. in sociology from the University of Southern California.